HetRL: Efficient Reinforcement Learning for LLMs in Heterogeneous Environments: Introduction

 To cope with the challenges described above, we propose \sys, a distributed system for efficient RL training over a set of GPUs with heterogeneity in compute and memory resources as well as network interconnects.
-Our contributions are summarized as follows: \begin{itemize}[leftmargin=*,itemsep=-2pt,topsep=-2pt] \item We formulate RL training scheduling in heterogeneous environments as a constrained joint optimization problem and propose a novel scheduling algorithm for efficient deployment of RL training in heterogeneous environments.
-Our proposed algorithm decomposes the complex search space with a multi-level search framework and allocates the search budget via successive halving. \item We implemented our proposed scheduling algorithm and built \sys around it on top of verl~\cite{verl} with 3k lines of code, including a scheduler, a profiler, and an execution engine with extended support for fine-grained resource assignment and load balancing. \item We conduct a comprehensive evaluation to compare the performance of \sys and SoTA systems across various workloads and heterogeneous environments.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=*,itemsep=-2pt,topsep=-2pt] \item We formulate RL training scheduling in heterogeneous environments as a constrained joint optimization problem and introduce a hybrid scheduling algorithm that efficiently identifies near-optimal solutions by (1) decomposing the complex search space with a multi-level search framework (Figure~\ref{fig:overview}); (2) allocating the search budget using the successive halving algorithm~\cite{SHA} (SHA); and (3) generating low-level plans with an evolutionary algorithm (EA).
+We also provide an integer linear programming (ILP)-based scheduling algorithm to obtain optimal solutions, enabling flexible trade-offs between solution optimality and efficiency. \item We implemented our proposed scheduling algorithms and built \sys around it on top of verl~\cite{verl}, including a scheduler, a profiler, and an execution engine with extended support for fine-grained resource assignment and load balancing. \item We conduct a comprehensive evaluation to compare the performance of \sys and SoTA systems across various workloads and heterogeneous environments.
 The results show that \sys attains throughput up to $9.17\times$ that of SoTA systems, and $3.17\times$ on average. \end{itemize}